sitefusion/client-buildkit/README.md

  + xulrunners : this directory contains the unpacked Mozilla XULRunner releases without any modifications.
 These can be replaced with a version of choice.
 Note that the base directory names are platform specific and should be left the same.
+Linux needs to supplied with both a 32bit and a 64bit clients.